toshi0607/Go-FAQ-Japanese-Edition/original.md

 ### Why are there no untagged unions, as in C?

-Untagged unions would violate Go's memory safety guarantees.
+Untagged unions would violate Go’s memory safety guarantees.

 ### Why does Go not have variant types?